-Q: How do I make an appointment with the University Archives?
+Q: How do I contact the University Archives?

-A: Our new website includes a form to Request a Research Appointment.
+A: The easiest way is to Ask an Archivist about what you need.
 Please explain a bit about the topic you wish to research so that an archivist can identify materials that may support the research topic.
 Would you prefer to tell us about your research?
 Ask to schedule a virtual research consultation.

 Q: I need information for a paper I'm writing.
 Will you send me the information I need via e-mail?

 Q: Can I buy a yearbook (the Pedagog)?

 A: The University Archives collects yearbooks for preservation in the collection, but does not hold extras to sell.
 The Pedagog is now accessible online, and bound issues are available for use in the general collection and in the University Archives.
 (If you are interested in owning a yearbook, we have noticed that Pedagogs are occasionally available for purchase on eBay.)